jasonfish/TTGO-T-Beam/README.md

 # TTGO T-Beam Range tester

 Flash one device as Sender, one as Receiver.
-Screen will show signal strength and counter value of last packet received (value should always be in sync).
+OLED screen will show signal strength and counter value of last packet received.

-If desired, add a piezo buzzer on pin2, which will beep when a packet is received (currently every 10s).
+If desired, add a piezo buzzer on pin2, which will beep when a packet is received, currently every 10s.
+Makes it much easier to notice when you've lost connection while driving.

 Based on https://github.com/LilyGO/TTGO-T-Beam and https://www.youtube.com/watch?v=xrOo5SROzD8